BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/host_of_the_dragon_emperor.md

 ## ADDITIONAL RULES

-- A Host of the Dragon Emperor force must include the Dragon Emperor of Rhûn, who is always the army’s leader.
+- A Host of the Dragon Emperor force must include the Dragon Emperor of Rhûn, who is always the army's leader.

 ## SPECIAL RULES